FOUND SUBJECTS at the Moonspeaker

 Revisiting Cultural Appropriation (2021-11-15)

 Perhaps unwisely, I didn't expect to spend anymore thoughtpieces on the issue of cultural appropriation after Cultural Appropriation is Theft, Folks.
 After all, I wrote it around the same time as a whole raft of pieces on the topic with widely varying views, including Helen Dale's piece on quillette, Cultural Appropriation Isn't Real.
-I don't agree with Dale on this point, obviously, but we do share reservations about the affects of the ways in which postmodernism has developed, which she outlined in an august 2020 piece at the critic, Reality Has Been Cancelled in the course of reviewing Helen Pluckrose and James Lindsay's book Cynical Theories: How Activist Scholarship Made Everything About Race, Gender, and Identity – and Why this Harms Everybody.
+I don't agree with Dale on this point, obviously, but we do share reservations about the effects of the ways in which postmodernism has developed, which she outlined in an august 2020 piece at the critic, Reality Has Been Cancelled in the course of reviewing Helen Pluckrose and James Lindsay's book Cynical Theories: How Activist Scholarship Made Everything About Race, Gender, and Identity – and Why this Harms Everybody.
 It's an interesting review, and the book sounds well worth reading.
 But what brought things back to the question of cultural appropriation again is this element of the review:

 Other aspects of the crudely simplified postmodernism Pluckrose and Lindsay discuss were still forming in 1990.
 One of these is cultural relativism, which takes in the notion that imaginative entry to another culture for a person from a "privileged" background is impossible.
 When this was put to me in argument – by a postcolonial theory academic – my response was to perpetrate an enormous literary hoax to falsify the claim.